carstensing/Cloud-Resume-Challenge/frontend/src/hugo_site/content/posts/cloud_resume_challenge/index.md

 in Route 53 must match the same name servers in the hosted zone.
 The hosted zone's name servers cannot be set manually, so you'll have to update the registered domain.

+#### `s3 sync --delete` Bug

+The easiest way to update S3 is by using the aws s3 sync my_website s3_bucket --delete command, which recursively copies new and updated files from the source directory to the destination.
+The --delete option removes files from the destination that no longer exist in the source.

+This would have made my life much easier—except I noticed that files weren’t actually being deleted correctly.
+In hindsight, this may have been a mistake on my part, but at the time I was convinced I needed to circumvent syncing directories.

+My solution was to manually identify all new, updated, and deleted files, and then sync each file individually.
+Running the command this way solved the issue with deletions not working properly.
+I had to learn a lot about bash scripts in order to parse and format the files paths, so this portion took me a while to get right.
+Fortunately, that experience made future scripting tasks much easier.

 #### CloudFront Cache Update